spncrhrstn/spencerharston.com/src/posts/2024/pc-build-2024.md

 First, some background on my previous custom PC.

 Back in early 2016, I was a sophomore in college and I was going through what I called my quarter-life crisis.
 I had just ended a relationship, and I felt a bit down in the dumps.
 Best solution I had to fix this: spend a lot of money and build a new PC.
 That became my first PC that I put together, and on a college budget, I feel I did a decent job with the parts I used.
-I dubbed it the *Quarter-Life Crisis PC* (QLC) because apparently I was very dramatic.
+I dubbed it the *Quarter-Life Crisis PC* (QLC)^[Apparently I was very dramatic back in 2016.].
 Here's a breakdown of that PC:

 ### QLC Components